Amarajah/Amarajah/README.md

 <p>So I'm Naomi Ibe(NayOhMee), I began my tech journey in January of 2022 with frontend web development but decided to switch to backend development.I'm practically a self-taught developer who's passionate about tech,with acombined total of 12 months experience(frontend and backend).
 I can write code in C, Python and very basic Javascript.
 I also know HTML and CSS, as i initially started my tech journey with frontend development.
 I'm currently a software engineering student at ALX-Africa, and and expanding my knowledge on software development through hands-on training.
 I'm in cohort 9 which began in August of 2022 who's looking to specialize in backend development.</p>

 - 😄 Pronouns: She/Her/Female
-- 🔭 I’m currently working on an Airbnb clone
+- 🔭 I’m currently working on a video conference app using HTML, CSS, JavaScript and Django
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning Javascript and Python{Django}
 - 📫 How to reach me (via mail): "naomi.ibeh69@gmail.com"
 - ⚡ Fun fact: I'm funny